-Dwight Canyon Trail: The northern ridge (Panoramic Ridge) can also be reached via a small side canyon just to the north of Claremont Canyon's watershed, called Dwight Canyon.
-Dwight Canyon has a rocky, exposed, one-person path accessible from the back side of the Clark Kerr Campus.
+Derby Creek Canyon Trail: The northern ridge (Panoramic Ridge) can also be reached via a small side canyon just to the north of Claremont Canyon's watershed, called Derby Canyon (formerly Dwight Canyon).
+Derby Creek Canyon has a rocky, exposed, one-person path accessible from the back side of the Clark Kerr Campus.

 Gwin Canyon Trail: Equally interesting, but less traveled, is the trail that begins at the end of Norfolk Road (very limited parking) on the south side of Claremont Canyon and continues down through Gwin Canyon.
 At present this trail on Park District land dead-ends on the slope above Claremont Creek, though we hope to see it connect someday to a network of fire roads on UC land.